 What is the Life Cleric in D&D 5e?

-The Life Cleric is one of the seven Cleric subclasses published in the 5e Player’s Handbook.
-In many ways, this is exactly the type of character that most people have in mind when they think about Clerics.
+In many ways, a Cleric of the Life Domain is exactly the type of character that most people have in mind when they think about Clerics.

 And for good reason!